“Just when the caterpillar thought the world was over, it became a butterfly.” Proverb

-Push a seed into the ground, water it, weed it and watch it grow.
+Push a seed into the ground, water it, weed it, and watch it grow.
 Then, enjoy the fruits (or veggies) of your labor.
-Nurturing something to life just seems like a nice distraction from all of the bad news.
-Moreover, a little gardening gets you outside away from your news machines.
+Nurturing something to life seems like a nice distraction from all the bad news.
+Moreover, a little gardening gets you away from your news machines.

 #3: Adopt a rescue dog

-They need homes and you may need the companionship.
+They need homes, and you may need companionship.
 Working from home can get lonely.
 By all means, combat feelings of isolation with a sweet little mutt who will depend on you.
-They are a great excuse for a walk to get a little sunshine and vitamin D.
+They are an excellent excuse for walking to get a little sunshine and vitamin D.

 #4: Start a side business

 Side hustles are all the rage now.
-Just think of everything that you do for yourself now that you wish you could get someone else to do for you.
+Just think of everything you do for yourself now that you wish you could get someone else to do for you.
 You will find people who will pay you for these services.
-We have a customer who parlayed a side gig of cleaning her church once a week for extra money into a 200 employee commercial cleaning company.
-By the way, if you want to track your time for each customer, we have a great time clock app.
+We have a customer who parlayed a side gig of cleaning her church once a week for extra money into a 200-employee commercial cleaning company.
+By the way, we have a great time clock app if you want to track your time for each customer.

 #5: Teach your children how to cook

 While you’re working from home and your kids are schooling from home, you have to eat, right?
 So, why not teach your kids how to cook?
-This might be one of the biggest favors you can do for them (and their future spouses).
-And I bet they will thank you later in college when they’re not stuck eating Ramen noodles every day.
+This lesson might be one of the biggest favors you can do for them (and their future spouses).
+And I bet they will thank you later in college when they’re not stuck eating Ramen noodles daily.